gorkdesign/frontend-best-practices/README.md

 *Monday 5:15 - 6:00pm*

 Discussion of best practices with code and visual regression when reviewing PRs and processes on multi-team builds.
-Topics cover common issues with frontend Drupal theming and their correct alternatives based on scale and performance.
+Topics cover common issues with Drupal theming and their correct alternatives based on scale and performance.

 **Primary areas of focus**